RayhanaAkterDev/crisis-vault/Software Engineering/Chapter 4 - Software Testing Technique and Strategies/Chapter 4 - Question Lists.md

-1. What is testing? #board_2022 Why is testing necessary for S.D?
+1. What is testing? #board_2022 Why is testing necessary for S.D? #board_2021
 2. What are the major components of system-testing?
-Mention their necessity.
+Explain. #board_2021
 3. What is the objective of testing? #board_2022
 4. What is software testing strategy? #board_2022
 5. What are the testing principles the software engineering must apply while performing the software testing.
 6. Define debugging.
 7. What are the common approaches in debugging?
-8. Describe the checklist software testability.
+8. Describe the checklist software testability. #board_2021
 9. What do you mean by white-box-testing?
 10. Define black box testing with diagram.
 11. Write short notes on: Integration testing.